Satyam255/csv-json-api/README.md

 *  Handle nested keys with dot notation (`a.b.c` → `{ a: { b: { c: value } } }`).
 *  Optimized for up to **50,000+ records**.
 * Uses **JSONB** columns for flexible data storage in PostgreSQL.

-✅ Just paste this into your `README.md` — it’s already in perfect GitHub Markdown format.